Ingenium-Games/ingenium/README.md

 - Import `db.sql` to your database
 - Configure `server.cfg` (see [SQL Architecture](./Documentation/SQL_Architecture.md) for configuration)

+Pleas Please PLEASE, DO NOT USE ROOT when permitting your FiveM server to authenticate into your database.
+Please google best practises and create an account dedicated to fivem to only access what it needs...

 <br>

 >##### Note: *Please only use a linux build server if you are comfortable in development.*